A Day in the Life

 Chapel

-Chapel is non-religious ceremony delivered by campers and staff and is focused on spiritual development.
-We focus on the Code of Living in addition to the basic values of character development.
-We welcome all faiths at Cheley and expect that all faiths be honored, so our service is meant to be inspirational without reflecting any particular religion.
-Like vespers, campers and counselors are expected to use this time to collect their thoughts and for spiritual renewal.
+Chapel represents a non-religious gathering led by campers and staff.
+Emphasizing the Code of Living and foundational principles of character development, Chapel is designed to inspire without reflecting any religious themes.
+At Cheley, we embrace and respect all faiths, ensuring that Chapel remains inclusive and welcoming to individuals of diverse beliefs.
+This dedicated time encourages campers and counselors to engage in introspection, allowing for moments of contemplation and rejuvenation.
 There are also many musical performances at Chapel, including Choir, which all campers and staff are invited to join.
 Our setting provides unsurpassed beauty.
 Chapel begins at 11:00am.
 All campers and staff are expected to attend, wearing their kerchief and appropriate clothing (Chapel attire).

 First Sunday